Yasushi Sugiyama: Biography

 Sugiyama was born in 1909 in Asakusa, the eldest son of the owner of a stationery shop.
 In 1928, Sugiyama enrolled in the Tokyo Art School (now the Tokyo National University of Fine Arts and Music).
-He formed the "rossogasha" (瑠爽画社) along with Yamamoto Kyujin and Takayama Tatsuo, and participated positively in the movement to reform nihonga.
+He formed the "rusōgasha" (瑠爽画社) along with Yamamoto Kyujin and Takayama Tatsuo, and participated positively in the movement to reform nihonga.
 His paintings are characteristized by peacefulness filled with a sense of security, owing to excellent sketching ability and solid construction.

 In 1958, his eldest daughter married Yukio Mishima.
 As a reason for choosing her, Mishima suggested "because she was the daughter of an artist, so she wouldn't hold to many of the illusions people have about artists".

 He received a commission to design the carpets of Tokyo Imperial Palace.
 His stylized pattern of clouds (kumo) was used in the Shunju-no-Ma, a grand hall with an area of 608 square meters, or about 184 tsubo.
 He also designed the pattern of grass (kusa), which was used in the Houmei-Den, the largest hall with an area of 915 square meters, or about 280 tsubo.

 In 1974, Sugiyama was awarded the Order of Culture.